Claim: Abraham Lincoln issued a prophetic warning about the tyranny of capitalism.

 Origins: The above quote, attributed to President Abraham Lincoln, has been periodically dusted off and presented to the public as a prophetic warning about the destruction of America through the usurpation of power and concentration of wealth by capitalist tyrants for over a century now, undergoing a renewed burst of popularity whenever wartime exigencies stir public debate over governmental policies.

 These words did not originate with Abraham Lincoln, however — they appear in none of his

-Pedigree for this quote is often asserted by pointing to the 1950 Lincoln Encyclopedia
+Pedigree for this quote is often asserted by pointing to the 1950 Lincoln Encyclopedia, compiled by

 Why have these “money powers” words been put in the mouth of Abraham Lincoln?
 In a general sense, the reason is because dead people — especially revered leaders — make great commentators on modern-day politics: They can’t be questioned about the legitimacy of their comments, interrogated about what they meant, or asked to elaborate about the subject at hand; they can only be refuted through imprudent suggestions that Our Revered Leader was wrong!